 High internet use and internet addiction are also linked with self-harm.
 Teens who spend three or more hours per day on an electronic device are 35% more likely to have a suicide risk factor like making a plan, according to research published in the Association for Psychological Science.

 If you know a teen who talks about harming themselves or others, get help immediately.
-Call 2-1-1 and Press 1 for immediate crisis support with a trained professional.
+Call or text 988.
+You can also chat with the 988 Suicide & Crisis Lifeline in English or Spanish.

 Monitor your child’s social media and online activity.